-How to Lose 2 Pounds a Week
+How to Lose 2 Pounds A Week

+Isn't all weight loss success valued?
 Although putting in the hard work and dropping pounds is respected and admirable, drastic weight loss can be damaging, harmful, and unsuccessful in the long-run.

 How to Lose 2 Pounds a Week...
 Safely